 Yoshie Nakayama is a composer, arranger, trombone player, singer as well as educator, based in Los Angeles.
-People recognize her warm and jazzy Acappella productions and have been performing her works in the US, Japan, Mexico, and Norway.
-Yoshie’s creations vary from traditional Japanese songs, educational piano pieces, pop band recording, jazz big band, and orchestra.
-The sheet music of her composition and arrangements are available online at Sheet Music Plus, Fairy Inc. (Japan) and are stocked in the Japanese Library of Congress in Tokyo.
+People recognize her warm and jazzy Acappella productions.
+Yoshie’s creation varies from traditional Japanese songs, educational piano pieces, to jazz big band, orchestra, and so on.
+Some of Yoshie's works are stocked in the Japanese Library of Congress in Tokyo.

-In 2002, Yoshie earned the music teacher’s license at junior-high school and high school in Japan when she completed the course at one of the best music institution, Kunitachi College of Music with a Bachelor’s degree in Music Education.
+In 2002, Yoshie received the music teacher’s license in Japan when she graduated from one of the best music institutions in the country, Kunitachi College of Music with a Bachelor’s degree in Music Education.

 She also graduated from Berklee College of Music in Boston where she was awarded a scholarship and graduated with Summa Cum Laude in Contemporary Writing and Production along with the Achievement Award from the College.

 During her time in Boston, Yoshie contributed to more than 400 recordings and concerts in 3 years including "Distant Worlds: Final Fantasy World Tour" at Boston Symphony Hall with the composer, Nobuo Uematsu's presence, the Japanese national anthem performance at Massachusetts State House, "Berklee Meets Joyce Moreno" at Berklee Performance Center, Berklee College of Music Commencement Concert 2016 in attendance of Milton Nascimento, Isley Brothers, Rita Moreno at Boston University Agganis Arena, the list goes on and on.